IzzulGod/Sorachio-360M-Chat/README.md

 ### Model Identity and Training

-Sorachio was fine-tuned from SmolLM2 with a custom dataset designed to establish a consistent AI personality with the following characteristics:
+Sorachio was fine-tuned with a custom dataset designed to establish a consistent AI personality with the following characteristics:

 - **Name**: Identifies as "Sorachio"
 - **Creator**: Identifies as being created by Izzul Fahmi